Lurtus/Ball_game_pygame/README.md

 #4.
 Make ball bounce against other balls (need to think about collision algorithm)
 #5.
 Use mouse (press and hold) to set initial speed and direction of ball

 #6.
-Optional, add obstacles into game
+Add Buttons to control mass/radius and dissipation.
+Link pygame together with PyQt?
 #7.
-Optional make it possible to win through some goal?(Pool game?)
+Optional, add new windows after winning/losing?
 #8.
-Optional, add new windows after winning/losing?
+Optional, add Walls/Lines into the game (by right clicking?)
 #9.
-Add Buttons to control mass/speed etc. Link pygame together with PyQt?
+Optional make it possible to win through some goal?(Pool game?)

+--> Move on to N-Body project

+--> Move on to deformable objects (beam theory?) project (s) (?)

+--> Move on to X-code/making apps for iphone. (?)

+--> Move on to openGL projects?

+-- Move on to server/online/multiple computers based projects?